Zadigo/zanalytics/README.md

 # ZAnalaytics

-ZAnalytics is an open-source analytics service designed to help developers and businesses track user interactions, monitor application performance, and gain insights into user behavior.
-Built with scalability and flexibility in mind, ZAnalytics supports various data sources and provides real-time analytics capabilities.
+Zanalytics is an open-source analytics service designed to help developers and businesses track user interactions, monitor application performance, and gain insights into user behavior.
+Built with scalability and flexibility in mind, Zanalytics supports various data sources and provides real-time analytics capabilities.

 ## Features